roman-bachmann/HFEL0010-Norwegian-History/Introdution to Norwegian History.md

 * First deaths in 1346.
 In 1348 it reached Norway.
 * Probably transmitted by rats and fleas (thus long travels by ships possible)
 * The fleas had rats as their hosts and when the rat died, the flea also took humans as their hosts
-* Within a few years, the plague spread all over europe
+* Within a few years, the plague spread all over Europe
 * 30% to 60% drop in population (from ca 450'000 to 150'000)
 * Contraction of cultivated land
 * Fall in the rent from land (75%)